trummerschlunk/BigBlueBetterAudio/README.md

 ![Screenshot](documentation/pics/BBBA_screenshot_desktop.png)

 ## Support and Funding
-With support and funding from the PrototypeFund (class 01, June-November 2025).
+With support and funding from the PrototypeFund (class 01, June 2025 - March 2026).